gyorilab/mira/docs/index.md

 A user might want to remove an initial because the compartment value it represents is no longer used for simulation purposes.

-We can utilize the dictionary pop() method that takes in a key and removes the key-value pair from the dictionary if it exists in the dictionary.
+We can utilize the dictionary pop method that takes in a key and removes the key-value pair from the dictionary if it exists in the dictionary.

+**Example: Removing an initial using the dictionary pop method**
 ```python
 import sympy